MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgUserChat.md

       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[HostedContents <IMicrosoftGraphChatMessageHostedContent[]>]`: Content in a message hosted by Microsoft Teams - for example, images or code snippets.
       - `[ContentBytes <Byte[]>]`: Write only.
 Bytes for the hosted content (such as images).
       - `[ContentType <String>]`: Write only.
-Content type, such as image/png, image/jpg.
+Content type. sicj as image/png, image/jpg.
       - `[Id <String>]`: Read-only.
     - `[Importance <String>]`:
     - `[LastEditedDateTime <DateTime?>]`: Read only.
 Timestamp when edits to the chat message were made.
 Triggers an 'Edited' flag in the Teams UI.
 If no edits are made the value is null.
     - `[LastModifiedDateTime <DateTime?>]`: Read only.
 Timestamp when the chat message is created (initial setting) or modified, including when a reaction is added or removed.
     - `[Locale <String>]`: Locale of the chat message set by the client.
 Always set to en-us.
     - `[Mentions <IMicrosoftGraphChatMessageMention1[]>]`: List of entities mentioned in the chat message.
-Supported entities are: user, bot, team, channel, and tag.
+Supported entities are: user, bot, team, and channel.
       - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
 Matches the {index} value in the corresponding <at id='{index}'> tag in the message body.
       - `[MentionText <String>]`: String used to represent the mention.
 For example, a user's display name, a team name.
       - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet1>]`: chatMessageMentionedIdentitySet